-Entertainment, Fashion and Fun for Seniors in Dallas
+Entertainment, Arts and Hobbies for Seniors in Dallas

 Looking for something to do?
 How about visit the Collin County History Museum, find a quiet place to watch the world go by at the Dallas Arboretum or see the Dallas Symphony?